megandieudonne/CyborgCuntGlitch/README.md

 <h2>About</h2>
 <p>An effort to contribute to the technological facet of feminist theory through a practice of reflective thinking that uncenters how technology is told to us; by the same figures and systems but through the narratives made less visible.

-<p><i>Cyborg "Cunt" Glitch</i> | A Heteroglossia of Three Oppositional Feminist Narrative Techno-Resources | MFA Thesis, supervised by Dr. Nora Sternfeld, Prof. Christoph Knoth, April 2021.</p>
+<p><i>Cyborg Cunt Glitch</i> | A Heteroglossia of Three Oppositional Feminist Narrative Techno-Resources | MFA Thesis, supervised by Dr. Nora Sternfeld, Prof. Christoph Knoth, April 2021.</p>

 Keywords:
 Cyberspace, Internet, Body, Post- Transhumanism, Biotechnology, Biofeminism, (Cyber)feminism, Manifesto, Cyborg, "Cunt", Glitch.</p>